Mathematics and Computer Science

 COMP 431 ADVANCED NETWORK COMMUNICATION & SECURITY (4 credits)

 Advanced concepts and applications of network communication and security.
-Topics include: client-server communications, web services and applications, network systems discovery, advanced access control, trade-off between network usability and security, configuration and hardening recommendations and strategies, monitoring, intrusion detection, countermeasures, and incident response.
-Emphasis on developing, deploying, and maintaining a secure network communication infrastructure.
-Lecture and mandatory one hour lab session per week.
+Topics include client-server communications, advanced access control, hardening recommendations and strategies, intrusion detection, and incident response.
+Emphasis on developing, deploying, and maintaining secure network communication infrastructure.
+Mandatory lab session each week.
 Optional weekend field trip event over spring break.

 Total Course fees: $30.00